 The Wheel of the Year

-That modern Pagans in England now celebrate festivals that use names that are stolen (and I use that word with intention) from Welsh, Scottish and Irish languages and traditions is something to reflect upon as we explore seasonal celebrations through the year.
+Many of the celebration days that are now celebrated by Pagans in England use words and traditions that are taken from the Welsh, Scottish and Irish people.
+This is something to reflect upon as we explore seasonal celebrations through the year.
 We can also reflect on the dogmatic way that these seasons are uniformly presented through the pagan world, even in countries where seasonal cycles are different.

-I personally do follow the wheel of the year but I am grateful to Michelle for getting me to think about the way I take meaning from it.
+I do follow the wheel of the year but I am careful to consider the way I take meaning from it.
 It’s given me an opportunity to consider what following cycles and seasons specifically means to me.
 What do these seasons look like on the lands that I live on?
 How can I honour these seasons and cycles with sensitivity to the cultures that we, as English people, have taken so much from.
-As Michelle said, when we know better we can do better.

 Observing the Wheel of the Year and living in alignment with cycles and seasons